Nico Hoerner Player Props: Cubs vs. Guardians

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .401, fueled by 22 extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.406) thanks to 22 extra-base hits.

-- Among qualified batters, he ranks 25th in batting average, while his on-base percentage ranks 75th and he is 104th in slugging.
+- Among qualified hitters in MLB play, he ranks 18th in batting average, 59th in on-base percentage, and 100th in slugging.

-- Hoerner will look to extend his eight-game hitting streak.
-He's batting .286 over the course of his last games.
+- Hoerner enters this game on a nine-game hitting streak.
+During his last games, he's hitting .400.

+- In 77.8% of his 72 games this season, Hoerner has picked up at least one hit.
+He's also had 25 multi-hit games.

-- Looking at the 71 games he has played this season, he's hit a home run in five of them (7.0%), and in 1.5% of his trips to the plate.
+- He has gone deep in five games this year (6.9%), leaving the park in 1.5% of his trips to the plate.

-- Hoerner has had an RBI in 23 games this season (32.4%), including 11 multi-RBI outings (15.5%).
-He has also driven home three or more of his team's runs in four contests.
+- Hoerner has had an RBI in 24 games this season (33.3%), including 12 multi-RBI outings (16.7%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.